-The International Hydrographic Conference.
+The Assembly of the International Hydrographic Organization.

 Each Member Government is normally represented by its national Hydrographer or equivalent

 2. Vision, Mission and Objectives of the IHO

 The vision of the IHO is to be the authoritative worldwide hydrographic body which actively engages all coastal and interested States to advance maritime safety and efficiency and which supports the protection and sustainable use of the marine environment.